szoftveres/RF_Microwave/Microstrip/README.md

 # Building a 50ohm copper-tape microstrip on a single-sided PCB of unknown dielectric substrate

 First we need to determine the Er of the substrate.
-We have a 1/4" wide copper tape and a 1.4mm thick single-sided PCB with a ~35um copper layer on it to work with:
+We have a 1/4" wide copper tape and a 1.4mm thick single-sided PCB with a ~35um thick copper layer on it to work with:

 ![image 1](TraceThickness.jpg)
 ![image 2](SubstrateThickness.jpg)